futtetennista/futtetennista.github.io/posts/2017-10-14-strictness.markdown

 ---
 title: Being lazy with consciousness
+excerpt: Learnings in dealing with lazy evaluation
+tags: haskell
 ---

 Lazy evaluation sometimes makes it trickier to really understand how a piece of